uniibu/koa-better-static2/Readme.md

 # koa-better-static

-A higher performance, drop in replacement for `koa-static`, designed to be higher performance.
+A higher performance, drop in replacement for `koa-static`, with a few minimal changes:

 * Doesn't use koa-send, but uses an optimized version
 * Supports `If-Modified-Since` header for cache/performance